Dr Katherine Hutchinson (Chair)

 The present Sadlers Wells Wood

-SWCW acquired 3.25 acres of ancient semi-natural woodland which includes a good variety of native broadleaved trees and is bounded on the southerly side by the stream.
-This is the area shown marked SWCW and is part of the area coloured green on the plan on the next page.
+In January 2006 SWCW acquired 3.25 acres of ancient semi-natural woodland which includes a good variety of native broadleaved trees and is bounded on the southerly side by the stream.
+This is the area shown marked SWCW and is part of the area coloured green on the plan opposite.
 It lies to the west of Bunbury Village and to the east of the main A49 Tarporley – Whitchurch main road.
 An additional area of 2.12 acres was also purchased at the same time which is on the other side of the stream and in the adjoining Parish of Spurstow.
 This area was planted up in March 2006 with approximately 800 young trees of locally sourced pedunculate oak, ash, small leaved lime, wild cherry, field maple and crab apple.
 A local volunteer built the bridge across the stream to provide access from one side to the other, and also a bridge across an old ditch.
 The old part of the wood is now registered as a Local Wildlife Site; the new plantation can only be considered for inclusion in the register when it is at least thirty years old.

 Our objectives for Sadlers Wells Wood